-Trump to sign order expanding immigration restrictions to include H-1B, other guest worker programs
+Trump signs order expanding immigration restrictions to include H-1B, other guest-worker programs

-President Trump on Monday is expected to sign an executive order that significantly expands current immigration restrictions to include a number of guest worker programs including the H-1B visa -- an order the administration says will put Americans first for jobs as the economy emerges from coronavirus lockdowns.
+President Trump on Monday signed an executive order that significantly expands current immigration restrictions to include a number of guest-worker programs, including the H-1B visa -- an order the administration says will put Americans first for jobs as the economy emerges from coronavirus lockdowns.

-Trump previously signed an order in April that restricted some green cards, but held off from restricting guest worker programs.
+Trump previously signed an order in April that restricted some green cards but held off from restricting guest-worker programs.
 While other travel restrictions at the time were meant to curb coronavirus risk, the stated purpose of the immigration order was to help Americans in the job market after the pandemic put millions out of work.

 The new order extends the measure and goes further by pausing new H-1B tech worker visas, H-2B seasonal worker visas, certain J work and education exchange visitor visas and L executive transfer visas.
 It will be in effect until the end of the year and will not affect those who already have a visa, Fox News is told.